 Surfaces left in hot environments for extended periods of time (ie. direct sunlight or a hot car) are at risk of warping.
 Be kind to your Surfaces and take them inside with you on hot days, just like you would with your camera.
 If you're shooting outside, shoot in a shaded area and take extra care with darker Surfaces as these attract more light and heat.
 Your photos will look better in the shade anyway!

 To best protect your Surfaces, store Surfaces at room temperature and in the foam sleeves they arrive in.
-For more stylish protection, keep your eyes on your inbox because a custom carrying case is in the works!
-We expect it to be available in late 2020 or early 2021.
+For more stylish protection, check out the Replica Carrying Case does everything you need and more.
+It's custom-made to store and transport your Surfaces safely and in style.